vCloud-DFTBA/Viettel-Digital-Talent-2023/5. Kubernetes/PhamDuyCuong/README.md

 - Approached and got acquainted with Kubernetes.
 - Used `initContainer` ensures that pods `api`does not start until `database` pods are available.
 - Used `Secrets` to store sensitive information such as database credentials.
-- Approached and got acquainted with AWS cloud, IAM authentification(for me, it is very hard).
+- Approached and got acquainted with AWS cloud, IAM authentication(for me, it is very hard).
 - Deloyed web app on AWS EKS.